 The Board of Education has adopted a policy on approval and denial of state and federal assessment opt-out requests, which is based on requirements in law.
-The policy can be requested by contacting the Superintendent of Schools at tprimavera@hccardinals.org.
+The policy can be requested by contacting the Superintendent of Schools at 308.286.5600 or can be viewed online by visiting www.hccardinals.org.